sudorandom/kmcd.dev/content/posts/2024/working-with-protobuf-in-2024/index.md

 The Protobuf ecosystem has seen a surge of innovation in recent years, with many third-party tools emerging to address the limitations of the traditional workflow.
 Let's delve into some of these tools.

 ### JSON to Proto
-[JSON to Proto](https://json-to-proto.github.io/) is a fantastic online tool that simplifies the creation of protobuf definitions.
-You can paste in sample JSON data, and it will generate a corresponding `.proto` file for you.
+[JSON to Proto](https://json-to-proto.github.io/) is a online tool that simplifies the creation of protobuf definitions if you are brand new to protobufs.
+I wouldn't recommend using this for the long haul, but it can be a good way to get started quickly by pasting in sample JSON data, and the tool will generate a corresponding `.proto` file for you.
 This is particularly useful when you're starting with existing JSON data or want to quickly prototype a protobuf schema.
 Learn more from [the Github repo](https://github.com/json-to-proto/json-to-proto.github.io).

 {{< image src="json-to-proto.png" width="600px" class="center" >}}